qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 ---
 draft: true
 id: 4
-title: Filtered search benchmark
+title: Single node filtered search benchmark
-description: We proceeded our benchmarks and this time measures how most popular open-source search engines perform filtered search.
+description: We proceeded our benchmarks and this time measured how most popular open-source search engines perform filtered search.
 We chose the same configuration for each engine and tested them on different datasets.
 These datasets include both synthetic and real-world data with various filters from exact match to presence in geo area or float range.

-preview_image: /benchmarks/benchmark-1.png
 date: 2023-02-13
-weight: 2
+weight: 3
 ---

-### Setup
+### Setup and hardware
-Setup is exactly the same as it was with Single node speed benchmark.
+Setup is exactly the [same](/benchmarks/single-node-speed-benchmark/#hardware) as it was with Single node speed benchmark.
-Only client's machine RAM was increased to 32GB due to cloud provider offers.
+The only difference is that client's machine RAM was increased to 32GB due to cloud provider offers.

 ### Configuration
-We chose the following params for HNSW algorithm: m = 16, ef = 128, ef_construct = 128
+We chose the following params for the engines: m = 16, ef = 128, ef_construct = 128
 We parallelized uploading with 16 processes and made search in 8 parallel processes.

 ### Datasets

 We've generated synthetic datasets to reproduce an isolated environment to check engines under specific conditions.
-Their names include type of filter and vector's dimensionality, e.g. `keyword-100`, means that filter is `keyword match` and dimensionality is `100`.
-Datasets with `100` contains 1,000,000 records.
+Their names include type of filter and vector's dimensionality.
+E.g. `keyword-100`, means that filter is `keyword match` and dimensionality is `100`, such datasets contains 1,000,000 records.
 Not to be cut off from the real world, we also measured performance on datasets from the wild.
 They are `arxiv-384` and `h-n-m-2048`.